bbauska/HTML5-webdev/html-basics.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>Comparison of SVG and Canvas</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-The table below shows some important differences between Canvas and SVG:
+<p>The table below shows some important differences between Canvas and SVG:</p>

 | SVG | Canvas |
 |------------------------|-----------------------------|